pranjalkalal/CEH-Exam-Preparation/Chapter10:Denial-of-Service.md

 - **Mechanism**:
   - **Partial HTTP Requests**: Slowloris sends partial HTTP requests to the target web server and continues to send headers periodically to keep the connections open but incomplete.
   - **Resource Exhaustion**: By keeping many connections open without completing them, Slowloris exhausts the server's resources, leading to denial of service for legitimate users.

+# Now let's dive in more details

+## 1. Volumetric Attack

+### UDP Flooding
+**Description:**
+UDP (User Datagram Protocol) flooding is a type of DoS attack where an attacker inundates a target server with a high volume of UDP packets.
+Since UDP is connectionless, the server must process each packet individually, potentially exhausting its resources.

+**Example:**
+Using `hping3` to execute a UDP flood attack: `hping3 --udp -p 80 -i u1 192.168.1.1`

+This command sends UDP packets to port 80 of the target IP address (192.168.1.1) at a rate of one packet per microsecond.

+### ICMP Flooding
+**Description:**
+ICMP (Internet Control Message Protocol) flooding, or ping flooding, overwhelms a target system with ICMP Echo Request packets.
+The target's responses to these requests can saturate its network bandwidth and processing capabilities.

+**Example:**
+Using `hping3` for an ICMP flood attack: `hping3 --icmp -i u1 192.168.1.1`

+This command sends ICMP Echo Request packets to the target IP address (192.168.1.1) at a rapid rate.

+### Smurf vs Fraggle Attacks
+**Description:**
+Smurf attacks involve spoofing the victim's IP address and sending ICMP Echo Request packets to broadcast addresses, causing amplification.
+Fraggle attacks are similar but use UDP instead of ICMP, targeting network services like echo (port 7) or chargen (port 19).

+So in brief, the ICMP Echo Request packets broadcasted will appear to originate from the spoofed IP causing all devices on the network to respond to the victim.
+As a result, the victim's system gets overwhelmed with ICMP Echo Reply packets, leading to a denial-of-service condition.

+**Example Smurf Attack:**
+Using `hping3` to simulate a Smurf attack: `hping3 --icmp -a 192.168.1.1 --broadcast 192.168.1.255`

+This command sends ICMP packets with a spoofed source IP (192.168.1.1) to the broadcast address of the network.

+**Example Fraggle Attack:**
+Using `hping3` to execute a Fraggle attack: `hping3 --udp -a 192.168.1.1 --broadcast -p 7 192.168.1.255`

+This command sends UDP packets with a spoofed source IP (192.168.1.1) to the broadcast address, targeting port 7 (echo) of devices on the network.

+### Pulse Wave Attack
+**Description:**
+A Pulse Wave attack involves sending short bursts or pulses of high traffic at regular intervals to overwhelm a target's defenses.
+This type of attack aims to bypass traditional DDoS defenses by rapidly fluctuating the intensity of the attack.

+**Example:**
+While not directly supported by `hping3`, a Pulse Wave attack could involve sending bursts of packets at intervals: `hping3 --flood -p 80 192.168.1.1 -i u100`

+## 2.